Head Coach - Mitch Charlens

 Assistant Coach - Roy morris

-Former University of San Diego Torrero standout Roy Morris is beginning his first year as an assistant coach at San Diego City College.
+Former University of San Diego Torrero standout Roy Morris enters his second year as an assistant coach at San Diego City College.
 Coach Morris is involved with recruiting, practice planning, player management, strength and conditioning, and scouting.

 Morris, who played for the USD Torreros from 1999-2003, was the Director of Basketball Operations at USD for the three years prior to joining the Knights' staff.
 At USD, Morris worked with budget planning, team travel, and monitoring of student-athlete academics.